AnimeScore: A Preference-Based Dataset and Framework for Evaluating Anime-Like Speech Style: Designing Score Prediction Model for Anime-Like Speech

 \subsection{Experimental Results and Data Analysis}

 We evaluate on held-out A/B comparisons, reporting pairwise accuracy, negative log-likelihood (NLL), and ROC-AUC.
 Table~\ref{tab:ranknet_results} compares four SSL backbones under the same setup.
 All SSL models substantially outperform the logistic-regression baseline on handcrafted features (69.3\% AUC; Table~\ref{tab:multivariate}), with HuBERT reaching 90.8\% AUC, quantifying the advantage of learned representations over hand-designed proxies.
+On the within-corpus test pairs (out-of-distribution, unseen in training), the model retains comparable AUC, indicating it captures genuine style rather than corpus identity.

 Among the backbones, masked-prediction models (HuBERT, WavLM) consistently outperform the contrastive model (wav2vec~2.0).
-Prior analyses have shown that masked prediction encourages encoding of prosodic, paralinguistic, and speaker properties beyond phonetic content~\cite{superb, superb_large_eval}, which aligns well with the perceptual dimensions of anime-likeness identified in Section~3.3. data2vec falls between the two groups, consistent with its general-purpose design.
+Prior analyses have shown that masked prediction encourages encoding of prosodic, paralinguistic, and speaker properties beyond phonetic content~\cite{superb, superb_large_eval}, aligning well with the perceptual dimensions of anime-likeness identified in Section~3.3. data2vec falls between the two groups, consistent with its general-purpose design.